With rise of Trump came rise of white nationalism, critics say

 A 2018 Social Science Research Network research paper offers a different reason for the increase in white nationalism, concluding that the election of Trump is the strongest possible explanation for the 2016 surge in hate crimes because it may have validated the rhetoric that the president used before the election in the eyes of those with racist views.

-The study’s two researchers, University of Alabama Birmingham Collat School of Business associate professor Griffin Sims Edwards and Loyola University Chicago associate professor of law Stephen Rushin, wrote that proof of this came from two findings: Trump-voting counties saw the largest uptick in hate crimes, and Trump’s presidency was associated with the second largest rise in American hate crimes since 1992 — second to the spike that came after the Sept.
-11, 2001, terrorist attacks.
+The study’s two researchers, University of Alabama Birmingham Collat School of Business Associate Professor Griffin Sims Edwards and Loyola University Chicago Associate Professor of Law Stephen Rushin, wrote that proof of this came from two findings: Trump-voting counties saw the largest uptick in hate crimes, and Trump’s presidency was associated with the second largest rise in American hate crimes since 1992 - second to the spike that came after the September 11, 2001, terrorist attacks.

 While the number of hate crimes in the past generally declined between the third and fourth quarter of every year, 2016 was different.
 The study found that there was instead an unusual surge during the fourth quarter of 2016, after Trump’s election, and that the initial uptick in hate crimes remained elevated going into 2017.